imSamaritan/miniORM/QUICK_START.md

 4. **Connection Pool**: The connection pool is managed automatically
    - No need to manually open/close connections
-   - Shared across all miniORM instances
+   - Shared across all mySQLizer instances
    - Automatically cleaned up on process exit

 ## Next Steps